-The town of Pilsen is the center of the Pilsen region.
-It is the fourth largest city in the Czech Republic.
-Pilsen is known as an industrial and brewery town.
-The most important sights of the city include the historic city center and surrounding streets, which are protected as an urban conservation area.
+Pilsen is the main city of its region, and the fourth largest in the Czech Republic.
+Known as an industrial and brewery town, the most important sights include the historic center and surrounding streets, which are protected as an urban conservation area.

 What to visit:

-The three-nave Gothic temple of St. Bartholomew is located on the historic Republic Square.
-The most precious monument in the temple is the sculpture of the Pilsen Madonna, a sculpture of Calvary.
-The temple is richly decorated with colorful windows is worth seeing.
+The three-naved Gothic church of St. Bartholomew is located on the historic Republic Square.
+The most precious monument in the temple is the sculpture of the Pilsen Madonna, and an impressive sculpture of the crucifixion.
+The church is richly decorated with stained glass windows.

-Pilsen might not posses any magical mineral water, but it does have its world-famous and very healthy beer.
+Pilsen might not possess any magical mineral water, like nearby Karlovy Vary, but it does have a world-famous beer.
 If you visit the Brewery museum there, you will find a barrel made from honey-colored glass in the curiosity department.
 This was used to transport Pilsner beer to the Vatican in the 19th century.
-You see, the Pope at that time considered authentic Pilsner beer as a medicine to cure certain of his ailments.
+Unsurprisingly, the Pope at that time considered authentic Pilsner beer the most effective medicine to cure certain of his ailments.

-Also interesting is the massive beer mug carved out of one piece of wood.
-This was made by a skilled Russian who obviously had a lot of time to spare during his stay in Siberia.
+Also of interest is the massive beer mug carved from a single piece of wood.
+This was made by a skilled Russian who obviously had a lot of time to spare during his time in Siberia.
 You can also see the smallest barrel in the world.
-It holds just 1cm3 of beer, i.e. just enough to inebriate a sparrow.
+It holds just 1 centilitre of beer, i.e. just enough to inebriate a sparrow!
 It was made by a cooper called František Stejskal using the same technology used to make full-size barrels.
-During the excursion in many and many of the local pubs you will taste lots of kinds of beer, but don’t worry your personal chauffer will take you back to the hotel safely.
+During the excursion in many and many of the local pubs you will taste lots of kinds of beer, but don’t worry – our personal chauffeur will return you safely to your hotel!